robdmc/pandashells/README.md

 Half Baked Ideas
 ===
+It might be nice to have a
+p.batch -n batch-size -g str-group-func --apply app-process --first first-group-process --last last-group-process --parallel 2 p.batch -n batch-size -g str-group-func --apply app-process -i input-options -o output-options --parallel 2

+might also be nice to have a
+p.deal --file-field column-name -i input-options -o output-options

 Here are some half-baked ideas for tool syntax that I'm still think about how to implement.

 * p.regress - statmodels linear regression with full summary output. maybe use --fit to add fit results to df